ChatterjeeAyan/fm4tlp/README.md

+# Transfer Learning for Temporal Link Prediction

+Abstract: Link prediction on graphs has applications spanning from recommender systems to drug discovery.
+Temporal link prediction (TLP) refers to predicting future links in a temporally evolving graph and adds additional complexity related to the dynamic nature of graphs.
+State-of-the-art TLP models incorporate memory modules alongside graph neural networks to learn both the temporal mechanisms of incoming nodes and the evolving graph topology.
+However, memory modules only store information about nodes seen at train time, and hence such models cannot be directly transferred to entirely new graphs at test time and deployment.
+In this work, we study a new transfer learning task for temporal link prediction, and develop transfer-effective methods for memory-laden models.
+Specifically, motivated by work showing the informativeness of structural signals for the TLP task, we augment a structural mapping module to the existing TLP model architectures, which learns a mapping from graph structural (topological) features to memory embeddings.
+Our work paves the way for a memory-free foundation model for TLP.

 This repository implements a benchmark and solutions for the challenge of transferring an inductive temporal link prediction model from one graph to test graph that has no node intersection with the initial (training) graph.